Applies to: Scarlett 2nd gen (6i6, 18i8, 18i20), All Clarett interfaces.

 - Analogue Input 8 > ADAT Output 8

-To set up D/A Conversion for Standalone Mode you will use the Output Routing tab of Focusrite Control to route individual channels to the analogue Outputs of the device.
+To set up D/A Conversion for Standalone Mode you will use Focusrite Control's Output Routing tab to route individual channels to the analogue Outputs of the device.

 Here is an example of 18i20/8Pre/8PreX D/A Standalone Mode Routing: